myleschatman/myleschatman.github.io/_posts/2017-01-24-back-to-school-to-leave-the-driver-seat.md

 image: assets/img/SelfDrivingCar/IMG_3488_edit.png
 ---
-It is to no surprise that Self Driving cars exist and the idea of having access to let these vehicles drive you from point A to point B is definitely in the near future.
-The excitement and joy of this reality to the public compared to operator with the primary responsibility to keep everyone safe around them is quite the difference.
+It is to no surprise that Self Driving cars exist and the idea of having access to these driverless vehicles transporting the public around is definitely in the near future.
 Personally, instead of anticipating that day when these vehicles would hit the road and become a service, ...

-Prior to joining this project on a full time basis, becoming a Software Engineer had already been a goal while attending a Community College.
-Being introduced into programming taking courses in C and Java challenges the student in a way that feels quite ...
+Prior to joining the project on a full time basis, learning programming had already been already been something I was doing but working full time and attending classes on campus wasn't possible due to schedule conflicts.
+This was a time before I even knew Bootcamps had exist which was something I learned about a year later.
+I put my dreams of becoming a programmer on hold and focused on getting through training at my job.
+Four months later upon finishing training, I was a full fledged Vehicle Operator and the team felt confident in my ability to hit the road without a more Senior Operator watching over me.